Nitetronic – The Manufacturer of The GoodNite Anti-Snoring Pillow

 Attached to the braided line was the control unit which contained the brains as well as the working parts such as the pump that sent air through the tubing which inflates and deflates the bags.
 The control unit is rather large in size, measuring approximately 11″ X 6″ X 3.5″.
 At one end was the On/Off switch.
 The braided line exited from the other end and a DC power port was located nearby which allows you to plug into the 5v power adapter that is provided.

 The top of the unit had a Bluetooth button which I’m assuming is used to connect the nitetronic pillow to a smartphone.
-The bottom of the control unit had large rubber feet which helps to prevent the unit from easily sliding.
+The bottom of the control unit had large rubber feet which help to prevent the unit from easily sliding.

 After examining all components, my overall impression was that the Goodnite pillow was well engineered and made from quality materials.